 All that adds up to a workforce ready for you.
 Here at Widener, our professional staff, through our Office of Career Design and Development, builds purposeful relationships with employers, companies, and organizations so we can introduce leaders like you to these future industry trailblazers.

 We can help you recruit the talent you need and deserve.
-Connect with our students by:
+Connect with our students virtually and online by:

 Becoming a Widener co-op employer or hiring an intern or extern.